 Project Overview

 The project was selected as part of a portfolio of transmission solutions designed to upgrade the regional electric grid and address reliability concerns arising from growing electricity demand in the region.
 This bi-directional transmission line will connect from a substation in Pennsylvania – just over the border from Morgantown, West Virginia – to a connection point near Gore, Virginia, enabling communities along the route to import energy when needed and sell excess energy when available.
-The project also includes a new 500/138-kV substation in Frederick County, Virginia as well as an interconnect to an existing substation on the Maryland side of the West Virginia border that can enable increased additional local distribution of energy.
+The project also includes a new 500/138-kV substation in Frederick County, Virginia, as well as an interconnect to an existing substation on the Maryland side of the West Virginia border that can enable increased additional local distribution of energy.

 The PJM Interconnection (PJM) is a regional transmission organization that is charged by the Federal Energy Regulatory Commission with coordinating the sale and movement of electricity in all or parts of 13 states and the District of Columbia.
-It is PJM’s responsibility to ensure the electricity needs of the 65 million people in its footprint are met.
+It is PJM’s responsibility to ensure the growing electricity needs of the 65 million people in its footprint are met.
 This includes planning for the future needs of the electric system.
 The proposed MidAtlantic Resiliency Link emerged from the PJM planning process.

 PJM routinely conducts a long-range Regional Transmission Expansion Plan (RTEP) process that identifies what changes and additions to the electric grid are needed to ensure reliability.
 When undertaking its 2022 RTEP, PJM identified reliability issues.
 In response, NextEra Energy Transmission subsidiaries submitted the MidAtlantic Resiliency Link as a proposed solution to help address unprecedented reliability concerns.

 Beyond enhancing regional energy reliability, the project will create job and career opportunities, generate millions of dollars in tax revenue over its lifespan and spur investment in the local economy during construction.
+These benefits prioritize American communities and American energy security.

 NextEra Energy Transmission subsidiaries are committed to cultivating and maintaining strong relationships with local communities, as well as establishing an ongoing, transparent dialogue, so that the public is given the opportunity to be involved and communicate their perspectives.
 If you want to be added to our stakeholder email list to receive information about the project, please request it through the form below.
 Information about the project will be distributed to those interested parties on a regular basis.